Sti2nd/sti2nd.github.io/uses.md

 - [git last](https://git-scm.com/book/en/v2/Git-Basics-Git-Aliases) to be able to see last commit
   - Add it with: `git config --global alias.last 'log -1 HEAD'`
+- `git fuck` to be able to undo the most common error I do, which is to commit on the wrong branch
+  - Add it with: `git config --global alias.fuck 'reset --soft HEAD~1'`

 Bonus tip: `git checkout -` checks out the branch you were on last.